oicr-gsi/dimsum/dev_guide.md

 ### Best practices

 When possible, re-use components and & utility functions.
 Some notable examples:

-- `urls.ts` should be used to generate links to Miso, Dashi, and elsewhere in Dimsum.
+- `urls.ts` should be used to generate all URLs.
-- `html-utils.ts` has a variety of functions for making icons, adding links and more (see it's documentation for more details).
+- `html-utils.ts` has a variety of functions for making icons, adding links and more (see its documentation for more details).
-- `requests.ts` contains `post` and `get` REST API request types.
+- `requests.ts` contains functions for making HTTP requests.

 ### JavaScript Library Dependencies